HyungKyu-Kim/HyungKyu-Kim.github.io/mail.md

 Shape-shifting device was really impressing to me in that it can propose display of intuitional alive information. <br>
 The concept of ubiquitous robotics was fantastic as well.
 I believe it has tremendous potential to conquer complex environment such as space exploration. <br>
-I also believe that in your group, with my experience in industry, I could contribute to progress unprecedented works in your group.
+I also believe that in your group, with my experience in industry, I could contribute to progress unprecedented works.
 <br>
 </p>